dex4er/Starlight/README.md

 ## DESCRIPTION

 Starlight is a standalone HTTP/1.1 server with keep-alive support.
 It uses pre-forking.
-It is pure-Perl implementation which doesn't require any XS package.
+It is a pure-Perl implementation that doesn't require any XS package.

 Starlight was started as a fork of [Thrall](https://metacpan.org/pod/Thrall) server which is a fork of